 Background and Career

 I began my consulting career at Accenture.
-Some of the noted principles embodied in this role, Jamey points out, are being hyper-focused on the needs of the business, client challenges, and you must continually deliver value (even if that value means solving problems or giving good advice).
+Some of the noted principles embodied in this role, Jamey points out, are being hyper-focused on the business's needs, client challenges and continually delivering value (even if that value means solving problems or giving good advice).

 I have been [involved] in the B2B SaaS world for nearly ten years.
 I have seen how Customer Success has evolved in two ways.
 (1) Focus on providing more value (2) Collaborating with customers to understand their growing needs and challenges.

 To frame the how (the principles of achieving the business goal/s), organizations must understand the customer what (the pain points they are seeking to solve, or the impact of the solutions on their business bottom line).
-In doing so, organizations can tailor the service or solution to show the core value of the product throughout the customer lifecycles.
+In doing so, organizations can tailor the service or solution to show the product's core value throughout the customer lifecycles.

 The prevalent and fitting changes

-Over the past ten years, we have seen the maturity of this role (Customer Success), the industry itself, and its function (purpose).
+Over the past ten years, we have seen this role's maturity (Customer Success), the industry itself, and function (purpose).
 Jamey points out that there are economic values driven by the business model shift from a transactional economy (perpetual license) to a subscription economy (consumption model).

-One of the many economic values; (CS) leaders has been gaining an unquestioned seat at the executive table, as CEOs and investors acknowledge that Customer Success is just as important as other departments such as sales or marketing teams.
+One of the many economic values; (CS) leaders has been gaining an unquestioned seat at the executive table.
+CEOs and investors acknowledge that Customer Success is just as important as other departments, such as sales or marketing teams.